 Loving interactions between you, your child and other people provide stimulation and nourishment for the billions of brain cells to flourish during this sensitive stage of life.
 Without this stimulation and attachment, brain cells will wither and become less responsive.

 Tummy time in an important activity right from birth for development and to prevent your baby from getting a flat head.
 You may have questions such as: How do I read and play with my baby?
 What are the best kind of toys to stimulate speech and language and growth and development?
+Call and speak to a Public Health Nurse at 705-743-1000 or check out our local speech and language website.

 If your baby was born before 37 weeks of pregnancy or is at risk of a delay you may also be interested contacting an Infant Development Worker in our Infant and Toddler Development Program.